setrar/SSP/Chapters/9/Q&A/README.md

 ## :cat:GPT What is an hermitian transpose?

 The term "Hermitian transpose" refers to the conjugate transpose or adjoint of a complex matrix.
-It is also known as the "conjugate transpose" or "adjoint" and is denoted by \(A^H\) or \(A^*\).
+It is also known as the "conjugate transpose" or "adjoint" and is denoted by:

+$$A^H \text{ or } A^* $$.

 In linear algebra, the Hermitian transpose is a generalization of the transpose operation for complex numbers.

 For a complex matrix \(A\), the Hermitian transpose is obtained by taking the transpose of the matrix and then conjugating each element.
 The operation is defined as follows: